yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/access-node-component.md

 ---

-Continue on to read about [Life cycle call-back](life-cycle-callbacks.md).
+Continue on to read about [Basic node and component API](basic-node-api.md).